 - 18 U.S.C. § 1028 and 18 U.S.C. § 1028A, which cover identity theft and aggravated identity theft, respectively

 These are serious federal laws that come with huge penalties, regardless of whether they come in the form of a criminal conviction or a civil judgment.
 Worse, cases that invoke these laws frequently start out as something far smaller.
-Over decades of representing defendants against healthcare fraud allegations, we have frequently dealt with cases that escalated from the following seemingly innocuous scenarios:
+Over the course of representing defendants against healthcare fraud allegations, we have frequently dealt with cases that escalated from the following seemingly innocuous scenarios:

 - Medicaid audits

 - Civil investigative demands (CIDs)

 - Investigations by the Department of Labor (DOL)

 - Investigations by the Food and Drug Administration (FDA)